Kâzım Karabekir: Turkish War of Independence

-In compliance with the Treaty of Sèvres, Ottoman Sultan Mehmet Vahdettin gave Karabekir the order to surrender to Entente powers, which he refused to obey.
+In compliance with the Treaty of Sèvres, Ottoman Sultan Mehmed VI gave Karabekir the order to surrender to Entente powers, which he refused to obey.
 Contrary to the orders of the British to demobilize the Ottoman army in Eastern Anatolia, he provided the Turkish rural population with weapons.
 He stayed in the region and, on the eve of the Erzurum Congress, when Mustafa Kemal (Atatürk) had just arrived in Erzurum, he secured the city with a cavalry brigade under his command to protect him and the congressmen.
 He pledged with Mustafa Kemal to join the Turkish national movement and then took command of the Eastern Front during the Turkish War of Independence by the Kuva-yi Milliye.

-In early September 1920, Karabekir commenced the first military operations against the Republic of Armenia.
+In early September 1920, Karabekir commenced a military invasion of the Republic of Armenia.
 There were brief small-scale skirmishes in the region of Oltu, but as the Turkish offensive elicited virtually no reaction from the Allied powers, Karabekir continued the offensive.
 On 28 September, he sent four divisions from the XV Army Corps across the Armenian border with the objective of capturing the strategic fortress of Sarikamish.
 Sarikamish was taken the following day, and the rest of the Turkish advance continued unchecked.
 Throughout October, Armenian resistance progressively collapsed, and the Turkish armies captured Kars on 30 October and occupied Alexandropol, Armenia's largest city at the time, on 6 November.

-A ceasefire was concluded on 18 November, and negotiations were carried out between Karabekir and a peace delegation, led by Alexander Khatisian, in Alexandropol.
+A ceasefire was concluded on 18 November between Karabekir and a delegation led by Alexander Khatisian.
 Although Karabekir's terms were extremely harsh, the Armenian delegation had little recourse but to agree to them.
 Karabekir affixed his signature under the peace agreement, the Treaty of Alexandropol, which was signed on 3 December 1920.
 Although the treaty was technically invalid, as the government that Khatisian's delegation represented had ceased to exist the previous day, Turkey's territorial gains as stipulated in the treaty were confirmed in the Treaty of Kars of 1921.
 Karabekir's army displaced and massacred tens of thousands of Armenian civilians during the campaign against Armenia, with conservative estimates placing the number killed at approximately 60,000.

 In 1924, he was assigned to take Hakkari back.
 He was designated by the new Grand National Assembly in Ankara to sign also the friendship agreement Treaty of Kars with the Soviet Union on 23 October 1921.
 He then conquered Hakkari from the Assyrian forces and in the process, massacred and displaced many Assyrians.